Saved Results

 Validated Population

-Patients receiving carboplatin when a regimen-specific target AUC and appropriate measured or estimated kidney function are available
+Adults receiving carboplatin when a regimen-specific target AUC and appropriate stable kidney-function value are available

 Clinical example